jorgecarleitao/schemaflow/docs/index.rst

 This allows to check whether a ``Pipeline`` is consistent **without** executing ``fit`` or ``transform`` of *any* pipe.

-Specifically, you can execute the pipe using
+Specifically, you can execute the pipe using the traditional fit-transform idiom,

 .. code-block:: python